 The TEP also identified opportunities that warrant future consideration.
-Opportunities exist to articulate the cost and return on investment for supporting measure testing, the curation of a data element catalogue, and the utilization of existing user groups.
-Another significant opportunity is the use of pilot projects involving Fast Healthcare Interoperability Resources (FHIR), Observational Medical Outcomes

-Partnership (OMOP), the CMS PACIO project, and the Health Level Seven International (HL7) Gravity project.
+Opportunities exist to articulate the cost and return on investment for supporting measure testing, the curation of an electronic? data element catalogue, and the utilization of existing user groups.
+Another significant opportunity stems from the evolution and adoption of the Fast Healthcare Interoperability Resources (FHIR) specification, collaborative research efforts such as Observational Medical Outcomes Partnership (OMOP)1, and projects addressing cross specialty and cross setting challenges such as the CMS Post-Acute Care Interoperability (PACIO) project and the Health Level Seven International (HL7) Gravity project.
 There should be continued development and use of existing and new frameworks related to EHR data quality, such as the NQF Feasibility Scorecard and the FHIR Maturity Model.
 The TEP also discussed opportunities related to expanding the concept of hybrid measures beyond EHR and claims data to include manually and electronically abstracted data.
+Finally, the TEP noted the investment in exploring natural language processing (NLP) tools is needed to make NLP a more realistic option in the future.
+Although the recommendations in this report primarily focus on opportunities for HHS, CMS and NQF, it should be noted that these opportunities to advance development, endorsement, and implementation of this measure type is not limited to only these stakeholder groups.
+It is recommended that future work should focus on opportunities for additional stakeholders beyond HHS, CMS and NQF who can impact EHR data quality issues.